Mentoring Program for New Faculty Members

 Workshop participants wil receive valuable information regarding preparation of their mentoring proposals, will hear from previous recipients and department heads about the value of mentoring, and will share ideas for mentoring activities.
 Eligible faculty are welcome to attend any of the workshops.

 Workshops are offered in the fall and spring semesters.
 All sessions will be held at the Inn at Virginia Tech.
 Access to the workshops from a location other than Blacksburg can be arranged.
 Please indicate your needs when registering.

 During the second year in residence, faculty members who received the mentoring project funding will be asked to submit a brief report on the success of (or lessons learned from) their mentoring project to the Provost’s Office via Qualtrics.
 In addition, the faculty member may be asked to participate in a workshop or an evaluation activity to improve the program.

-Please submit your mentoring project form via Qualtrics.
+Please submit your mentoring project report through Qualtrics.

 "I plan to use this fund to attend two conferences to meet the potential mentors because I can meet many of them at one location.
 Here my definition of mentors is not limited to senior researchers in my field; it also includes my peers who may help me on some research topics and teaching methods that I am not familiar with.
 Using this faculty mentoring fund together with my own funding, I plan to attend two different styles of conferences to meet those potential mentors.
 One will be a big international (but at a domestic location) conference.
 The other one is likely to be a small-size conference.
 The advantage of attending a big conference is that most relevant people in my field will show up so that I have opportunities to listen to their talks and have interactions with them during the meeting.
 Another advantage is that I will be exposed to many different research topics that are not my current areas of expertise but I am interested in.
 On the other hand, the advantage of attending a small conference is that all the meeting attendants will stay in the same session so that I have plenty of opportunities to interact with them.